WU SOFTBALL STAFF/COACHES

 Sam then continued on to play varsity softball at St. Peter Marian High School from 2007-2011 where she was the starting 2nd baseman.
 She received the Sportsmanship Award in both Softball and Field Hockey and the Unsung Hero Award, and was a Central Mass All-Star white attending SPM.

-While playing at SPM, Samantha also played for Mass Galaxy U18 Elite under coach Steve Goodale as the second baseman and lead off hitter with a career BA of .461, OBP of .632 and a .985 Fielding percentage Samantha continued to play softball in college at Western New England University for Lori Mayhew, where she was the starting second-baseman from 2011-2015, receiving rookie of the week nods, as well as player of the week in all four years for the Commonwealth Coast Conference.
+While playing at SPM, Samantha also played for Mass Galaxy U18 Elite under coach Steve Goodale as the second baseman and lead off hitter with a career BA of .461, OBP of .632 and a .985 Fielding percentage.
+Samantha continued to play softball in college at Western New England University for Lori Mayhew, where she was the starting second-baseman from 2011-2015, receiving rookie of the week nods, as well as player of the week in all four years for the Commonwealth Coast Conference.
 She was a CCC All-Team both Junior and Senior Year, named to the NFCA Scholar All-America Team twice, won the WNE Unsung Hero Award as a Junior, and helped her team reach the NCAA Tournament in 2015.

 She was the manager and head coach of the Abbey Kelley Varsity Softball Team in 2016 and 2017, where she coached them to their first district game ever in the school's history.
+She then continued on to coach Lincoln Sudbury Softball.

 Samantha enjoys to spend time giving back to her community through walks with the Miss Q Campquest, assisting her mother with ASA coaching, peer tutoring, and working on area clean-ups across her community.

-Steve Brunelle: 14U Coach
+Steve Brunelle: 16U Coach

 Steve Brunelle has been an athlete and a coach in Worcester for over 40 years, playing baskeball and football for Doherty High School and continued with both while getting his degree at American International College.
 He has been involved in youth sports the past 13 years in Worcester.
 Steve has coached both young men and women, 4 years on the basketball courts at St. Joe's, 4 years on the football field at Doherty High School and 13 years as a baseball/softball coach at Joe Schwartz Little League.
 He has been responsible for 3 All-Star Teams in his tenure, and also was instrumental and successful in starting the AAU Baseball program for the Central Mass Wolfpack, who played in the Regional their inaugural year.